smart-on-fhir/fhir-parser/README.md

 The current supported "version" corresponds to what's accepted by Xcode 6.2.
 The [Swift-FHIR][] repo contains the latest generated Swift classes.

+The Swift classes depend on two protocols to be implemented, defined in `Swift/FHIRServer.swift`.
+Implementations are provided by the [Swift-FHIR][] library.

 Python
 ------